ErwinSteffens/blog/site/content/post/auto-deploy-your-static-site-with-docker-and-tutum.md

 +++
-title = "Auto deploy a hugo blog with Docker and Tutum" description = "Deploy your hugo blog or any other static website automatically after pushing to master by using Docker and Tutum." date = "2015-12-09T22:10:38+01:00" tags = ["devops", "docker", "tutum", "hugo"] draft = true
+title = "Auto deploy your static site with Docker and Tutum" description = "Deploy your static website automatically after pushing to master by using Docker and Tutum." date = "2015-12-09T22:10:38+01:00" categories = ["tutum", "cd"] tags = ["tutum", "cd", "docker", "hugo"] draft = true
 +++